 I'm a session drummer, producer and sound-designer based in Berlin.
 I have specialized in elegant grooves, creative sound design, vintage drum tones and the organic implementation of electronics.
 I'm known for my genre-bending approach & versatility; highly dynamic, expressive and musical.
 I'm very excited to work on your next project!

-I am offering drum recording sessions out of my private tracking & writing studio, THE TRACKING FARM, from where I'm able to track creative and industry-standard drum tracks in a great natural sounding and acoustically treated room - located inside a 19th century farm house.
+I am offering drum recording sessions out of my tracking & writing studio, THE TRACKING FARM, from where I'm able to track creative and industry-standard drum tracks in a great natural sounding and acoustically treated room - located inside a 19th century farm house.

 - Alice Phoebe Lou

 - Merryn Jeann

 - Drive Now